Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns/typesafe-react-component-patterns-with-ts-2.8.md

     const { component: InjectedComponent, children, render, props } = this.props
     const renderProps = { show: this.state.show, toggle: this.toggle }

-    // InjectedComponent is first, with that children is ReactNode not a function if (InjectedComponent) {
+    // when component prop api is used children is ReactNode not a function if (InjectedComponent) {
       return (
         <InjectedComponent {...props} {...renderProps}>